-You are responsible for making an appointment with a disability counselor to discuss your documentation and eligibility for accommodations, which are determined each semester.
-Disability services will make the final determination of eligibility for accommodations.
-Disability services cannot review an accommodation request until documentation is complete.
-Please contact disability services if you have any questions.
+- You are responsible for making an appointment with an Access Coordinator to discuss your documentation and eligibility for accommodations, which are determined each semester.
+An Access Coordinator from CAAR will make the final determination of eligibility for accommodations.

 Ophthalmologists or optometrists can provide information regarding the diagnosis and treatment of those individuals who are blind or visually impaired.